Spark! Youth Poetry Competition

 • Poems must be the artist's own original work, created solely by the artist, not generated by artificial means, does not infringe on any intellectual property rights or plagiarize another's work.
 Work is not defamatory.

-Students must register to participate in the competition.
-Students must also sign this release form.
-A parent or guardian must also sign the form if the student is under 18.
+Students must register to participate in the competition, provide a valid email, and sign the release form.
+A parent or guardian must also sign the form and provide a valid email if the student is under 18.

 Questions?